LCOGT/photonranch-projects/README.md

 Projects are designed to store not only the request details, but also pointers to completed images and completion status.
 In order for this model to work, the site that completes an image for a project request should send the appropriate metadata using the projects APIs.

+### Architecture

+An architecture diagram will go here.

 ## Dependencies

 This application currently runs under Python 3.9.
 Serverless requirements for deployment are listed in `package.json`.
 A list of Python dependencies, which the `serverless-python-requirements plugin` zips for the Lambda environment, can be found in `requirements.txt`.